Ferry shuttle service unavailable in Bristol on Saturday

 PROVIDENCE, R.I.
 (WPRI) — The Rhode Island Department of Transportation (RIDOT) announced a schedule change for the Bristol Ferry Shuttle Service.

-There will be no shuttle service available in Bristol on Saturday, December 30.
+There will be no shuttle to the ferry available in Bristol on Saturday, December 30.
 The ferry, however, will run both Saturday and Sunday.

 The ferry will not run on Monday, Jan.
 1 due to the holiday.